TTM Technologies: Operations

 TTM Technologies manufactures PCBs and radio-frequency and specialty (RF&S) components for industries including aerospace and defense (45% of revenue in 2023); medical and industrial (17%); automotive (16%); data center computing (14%); and networking (8%).
 The company is one of the world's top five PCB manufacturers by revenue ($2.23 billion in 2023), and the largest PCB manufacturer in North America.
 As of 2017, TTM was also the largest supplier of PCBs to the U.S. military, primarily as a subcontractor.
 In 2020, TTM had about 1,600 customers, and its five largest original equipment manufacturer customers (not in order) were Huawei, Lockheed Martin, Northrop Grumman, Raytheon, and Bosch.
 In 2015, the company's five largest customers were Apple, Cisco, Huawei, Juniper Networks, and Bosch, and in 2010 they were Apple, Cisco, Ericsson, Huawei, and IBM.

+As of 2026, the company employs about 15,800 people and operates facilities across North America and Asia, including: